We encourage participation by Disadvantaged Business Enterprises (DBEs) for all our contracting opportunities.

 Where can I find a list of all California certified DBEs and other small businesses?

 If you are a prime contractor looking to use a DBE as a subcontractor on your future contracts, the CUCP provides a statewide DBE Directory available for download.
 View the CUCP statewide DBE Directory.

-If you’re interested in viewing a database of other California certified small businesses, such as a Minority-Owned Business (MBE), Women-Owned Business (WBE), Lesbian Gay Bisexual Transgender Owned Business (LGBT), Small Business (SB) or Disabled Veteran Business (DVBE), please use the following links:
+If you’re interested in viewing a database of other California certified small businesses, such as a Minority-Owned Business (MBE), Women-Owned Business (WBE), Lesbian Gay Bisexual Transgender Owned Business (LGBT), Small Business (SB), Disabled Veteran Business (DVBE), or Persons with Disabilities Business Enterprise (PDBE), please use the following links:

-Are there any programs that could help my small business establish financing or obtain bonding?
+Are there any programs that could help my small business establish financing, receive a loan or offer grant opportunities?

 Are there any programs that could help my small business with technical assistance?

 The Procurement Technical Assistance Center (PTAC) offers free procurement technical assistance services to small businesses.
 For more information about PTAC, please visit https://socalptac.org/.

 The Caltrans Office of Business & Economic Opportunity provides contractors resources and materials in order to assist you in becoming a certified firm, finding advertised contracts, working with Caltrans, and more.
 If you have additional questions or need more information, please email the Small Business Advocate at email@example.com.

 The SBA provides a Business Guide to plan, launch, manage and grow your business, as well as offers free business counseling.
 For more information, visit: https://www.sba.gov/business-guide.

 Who can I contact at MTS if I have further questions?